Device package

 defined in a generic fully-depleted silicon-on-insulator (FD-SOI) geometry.

-We study tunnel coupling in such double-dot FD-SOI devices in tutorials fifteen
+We study tunnel coupling in such double-dot FD-SOI devices in tutorials sixteen

-and sixteen of this section and exchange coupling in tutorials seventeen and
+and seventeen of this section and exchange coupling in tutorials eighteen and

-Finally, in tutorial nineteen, we investigate how point charges can affect the
+Finally, in tutorial twenty, we investigate how point charges can affect the

 quantum-dot energy spectrum in this same FD-SOI setting.